joshteng/downloader/README.md

 Submit a magnet link and voila!

-**Not for use with piracy!**
+**Not for piracy!**
-Use it for legitimate distributed file sharing.
+Please use it for legitimate distributed file sharing.

 To start:
 ```